CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Adjust-Roads.md

 Note:

-* Clicking the button a second time will remove the customisations (TM:PE 11.6 or later).
+* Clicking the button a second time will remove the customizations (TM:PE 11.6 or later).
 * The roundabout button will only be enabled if the route consists entirely of one-way road.
-* To ensure customisations are applied, the features must be enabled in [](Maintenance.md) in [](Settings.md).
+* To ensure customizations are applied, the features must be enabled in [](Maintenance.md) in [](Settings.md).

 ### Setting the route